bitpay/bitcore/docs/guide/uri.md

-# > `bitcore.URI`
+# URI

 ## Description

-Represents a bitcoin payment uri.
+Represents a bitcoin payment URI.
 Bitcoin URI strings became the most popular way to share payment request, sometimes as a bitcoin link and others using a QR code.

 URI Examples:
 ```